maptiler/manual/usage.rst

 Another example of cutline with geocoordinates stored in a .shp file (may require accompanying .prj file with coordinate system): ::

  maptiler -o outputdir input.tif -cutline_proj shape.shp

+Embedded cutline can be ignored using option -cutline IGNORE

+ maptiler -o outputdir input_with_cutline.tif -cutline IGNORE

 A cutline is specific for each input file - so the parameter should be used after a filename (see section MapTiler Command Structure).